 THC dominant ratios mean that there is more THC than CBD in the product compound.
 Despite such products still may fit into the legal framework, their usage is contraindicated for those working with the sources of increased danger and/or responsibility.

 - 20:1.
 This is a very potent THC solution that is quite likely to influence the mental state.
-It can be used for very severe pain, for example, during cancer treatment.
+It can be used for very severe pain, for example, it may be an effective CBD THC ratio for cancer treatment.

 - 10:1.
-In this case, the amount of THC is a little lower, still, it will be enough to get high.
+Here the amount of THC is a little lower, still, it will be enough to get high.
+In most cases, it may be a sufficient CBD to THC ratio for pain.

 - 5:1.
-This option may suit experienced CBD users with mild health challenges but predictable responses to THC.
+This THC to CBD ratio may suit experienced CBD users with mild health challenges but predictable responses to THC.

 So, What Is the Best CBD Ratio for Pain Relief?